Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 A fund quoting a 5% yield with a 0.3% platform fee and a 0.75% OCF pays an effective 3.95% net.
 Over a decade on 100,000 that's 11,200 less than the headline number implies.
-Fees erode returns silently — this tool makes the actual drag visible.
+Fees reduce returns silently — this tool makes the actual drag visible.

 What the result means